 Keep chooks in your backyard

 Keeping chickens in the backyard has lots of benefits and done properly will reduce kitchen and food waste and reward you and your garden in many ways for years to come.

 How about giving a dozen home 'chooked' eggs to your neighbour as a gift or bake a cake from your freshly spun eggs?

 You can even Rent-a-chook in your backyard for 6 weeks, including chickens, a chicken coop and educational support.

 Native Stingless Bee and Honey Bee Trail

-You will find the apiary enclosure on the southern boundary of the Village Green at the Randwick Community Centre.
+You will find the apiary enclosure on the southern boundary of the Village Green at the Randwick Sustainability Hub.
 The enclosure houses two honeybee and one stingless, native bee hive.
 One of the honeybee hives is the top bar type and the other a conventional box hive.

 Native bees are kept mainly to assist with pollination as they do not produce much honey.
 There are numerous varieties, most of them stingless.
 Some are social while others are solitary.

 As an urban beekeeper you are supporting urban pollinators and increasing their population as insurance against colony collapse disorder that is devastating beehives in other countries.